Employment Discrimination Lawyer

 Do you feel that you have been the victim of discrimination at work?

 You have rights, but upholding those rights can be difficult without the help of a law firm focused on employment law.

 Dan A. Atkerson is an employment law attorney in Allen, TX, helping workers hold their employers responsible for illegal mistreatment...

 If you have faced workplace discrimination because of your race, sex, or disability, you may have a legal claim against your employer.
 Dan Atkerson is an employment discrimination attorney in Allen, TX, who can assist you in bringing any valid claims against your employer.
 Our law firm recommends saving any and all documentation, records, and potential evidence that can be used to bolster your case.
 Trust your case to a law office that focuses exclusively on the practice area of employment law.
 We serve clients throughout Plano and Frisco.

-For more than 32 years, employment discrimination attorney Dan A. Atkerson has fought for workers who have been a victim of:
+For more than 32 years, employment discrimination attorney Dan A. Atkerson has fought for workers who suffered workplace discrimination based on:

-Which Texas Employment Laws Prohibit Discrimination in the Workplace?
+Which Texas Employment Laws Apply?